Yonghe Yongping Elementary School metro station

 Yonghe Yongping Elementary School is an under construction metro station on the Wanda–Zhonghe–Shulin line located in the western part of Yonghe, New Taipei, Taiwan.
-The station is scheduled to open at the end of 2025.
+The station is scheduled to open in June of 2027.

 Station overview

 The station will be a three-level, underground station with an island platform.
 The station will be designed based on the concept that is derived from the integration and expansion of green environments in schools, and an underground botanical garden will be introduced in this station as well.

 Originally, the name of this station was planned to be "Yonghe Station."
 However, after considering that this station still has quite a distance from Central Yonghe, it was decided that the name of the station be changed to Yonghe Yongping Elementary School.
 The station name originates from Yonghe, the name of the district, and the nearby Yongping Elementary School.